Is Vaping Bad For Your Heart?

 Vaping also impacts heart-rate variability, a measure of the intervals between heartbeats.
 Some HRV is good; it means your nervous system is functioning well and your heart is getting healthy breaks while you're at rest.
 "Variability gives the heart opportunities to relax and take a break,” Dr. Snyder says.
 But, he adds, nicotine reduces changes in HRV.

-Experts don't yet know enough about the other compounds often found in vapes — THC, flavoring, propylene glycol, vitamin E acetate — to be able to say for sure how they could impact the heart.
-“Those [additives] are even worse in some respects because they are not standardized or regulated,” Dr. Lima says.
+Experts don't yet know enough about the other compounds often found in vapes — THC, flavouring, propylene glycol, vitamin E acetate — to be able to say for sure how they could impact the heart.
+“Those [additives] are even worse in some respects because they are not standardised or regulated,” Dr. Lima says.

 “We know [vitamin E acetate], for example, is definitely not safe to inhale and has been designated as one of the primary culprits for causing lung toxicity.
 It’s unclear if it causes heart damage, but I’d assume the worst,” Dr. Lima adds.